Guide to Ordering DTF and UV DTF Transfers: Artwork Requirements, Production, Policies, and Artwork Expectations.

 Your artwork will be printed as submitted.
 We cannot be held responsible for any issues related to the appearance of transfers if the submitted artwork doesn't meet the requirements mentioned in this blog post.

-If you need help, you may want to choose the Help From Designer option in the Add-On Services section of our website.
+If you need help, you may want to choose the Basic Design Service or Check My Gang Sheet options in the Add-On Services section of our website.

 Utilize Appropriate Software for Artwork Creation and Gang Sheet Building